sprudhvi728/surfaceome_explorer/README.md

 # surfaceome_explorer

-The cell membrane acts as the communication hub to the cellular microenvironment, directing processes like cell-cell communication, immune recognition, adhesion, and signal transduction.
+The plasma membrane serves as the communication hub to the cellular microenvironment, directing processes like cell-cell communication, immune recognition, adhesion, and signal transduction.

-Most extracellular surface proteins are highly accessible to therapeutic antibodies and engineered immune cells, they represent an important source of biomarkers and immunotherapy targets.
-Yet, distinguishing proteins that reside on the extracellular cell surface from those that are membrane-associated or more broadly annotated as plasma membrane proteins often requires manually integrating multiple annotation resources and statistical methods.
+Most extracellular surface proteins are highly accessible to therapeutic antibodies and engineered immune cells; they represent an important source of biomarkers and immunotherapy targets.
+Yet, distinguishing proteins localized on the extracellular cell surface from those that are membrane-associated or more broadly annotated as plasma membrane proteins often requires manually integrating multiple annotation resources and statistical analyses.

 Surfaceome Explorer streamlines this process in a single interactive tool to prioritize candidate proteins for further downstream experimental validation using methods such as flow cytometry, immunofluorescence microscopy, proximity labeling, or targeted mass spectrometry.